Essential Guide to Ecommerce Email Marketing that You Should Know

 Step 1.
 Start building an email list

-Most e-commerce brands start with little or no mailing list.
-What they do have, however, are website visitors, social media followers, and, of course, existing customers.
+Many e-commerce brands begin with little or no email list.
+But they do have website visitors, social media followers, and existing customers.

-To start growing your email list, consider doing the following:
+To start building your email list, try these tips:

-• Add a pop-up form that’ll appear after your visitors entered your website (ideally on all pages or just those that get the most website traffic)
+• Add a pop-up form that shows up after visitors land on your website (ideally on every page or at least the most visited ones).

-• Add an embedded signup form (e.g. in the footer), so that users can join your list even if they’ve closed the pop-up or for some reason, didn’t trigger it
+• Place an embedded sign-up form (like in the footer), so visitors can join your list even if they close the pop-up or didn't see it.

-• Promote your newsletter on social media highlighting the benefits and exclusive perks your subscribers get
+• Promote your newsletter on social media, highlighting the benefits and exclusive perks that subscribers get.

-• Run a giveaway or contest that’ll encourage your audience to opt into your list
+• Run a giveaway or contest to encourage people to join your email list.

-• Run a referral marketing campaign where existing customers or subscribers can recommend others to join your list in exchange for a reward
+• Start a referral marketing campaign where current customers or subscribers can invite others to join your list in exchange for a reward.

-Pro Tip: Offering a discount or free shipping is probably the easiest way to get people to sign up for your email list.
-And if you don't want to offer offers right away, you can always make the offer available only on their second purchase.
+Pro Tip: Offering a discount or free shipping is one of the easiest ways to get people to sign up.
+If you prefer not to offer it right away, you can make the discount available on their second purchase instead.

-Here is an example of a pop-up form created in GetResponse that you can use on your site:
+Here's an example of a pop-up form created with GetResponse that you can use on your site:

 ecommerce-popup-template-getresponse